kennethklee/node-mongoose-fixtures/README.md

     // data is an array of all the documents created });

-// Pre-setup a dataset as a named fixture fixtures.save('users', {
+// Name a dataset for future use fixtures.save('users', {
     users: [
         {username: 'one', password: 'pass'},